 If you are using Unity co-branding, you can control how it appears by choosing one of the following values from the Draw Mode drop-down box:

 |Unity Logo Below||Draw the co-branding Unity logo beneath all logos that are shown.|

 |All Sequential||Insert the co-branding Unity logo as a logo into the Logos list.|

 You can customize the list of logos to appear on the Splash Screen:

 Each logo must be a SpriteA 2D graphic objects.
 If you are used to working in 3D, Sprites are essentially just standard textures but there are special techniques for combining and managing sprite textures for efficiency and convenience during development.
 More info

-See in Glossary.
+See in Glossary Asset.
 You can change the aspect ratio of the logo by changing the dimensions of the Sprite on the Sprite Editor.
 Make sure the Sprite Mode is set to Multiple.

 To add and remove logos, use the plus (+) and minus (-) buttons.